 - Established in 1999 as the Galderma Award to support upcoming researchers in dermatology, and renamed the Maruho Research Award in 2020, the award is granted to research papers selected through a strict screening from among fundamental and clinical research papers related to dermatology.

 - Master of Dermatology (Maruho)

 - Maruho established this prize in 2010 to recognize dermatologists who have made outstanding achievements in clinical dermatology and contributed to the development of the field of clinical dermatology in Japan.
-From the fiscal year ended 2017, the prize was renamed “Master of Dermatology (Maruho), featuring people who have made a great contribution to the development of dermatology in Japan through clinical, dermatological research, human resources development, social contributions, etc. The prize winner will be selected at the Association’s executive board meeting and is planned to be announced at an award ceremony and lecture at the Annual Meeting of the Japanese Dermatological Association.
+From the fiscal year ended September 2017, the prize was renamed Master of Dermatology (Maruho), featuring people who have made a great contribution to the development of dermatology in Japan through clinical, dermatological research, human resources development, social contributions, etc., and is jointly operated with the Japanese Dermatological Association.

 As one of our social contributions, Maruho has actively engaged in archiving the knowledge that surrounds the company in society.
 One example is the continuous support of creations and publications of haiku poetry.

 From 1994 to 2014, Maruho periodically published the haiku digest "Haidansho" with edited contributions from hundreds of haiku groups in Japan.